Section 6 – Playing rules: Part 1

 Note 2: Face-offs following the assessment of a penalty are to be conducted in accordance with Rule 39(a)

-(f) When an infringement of any rule has been committed by players of both teams, the ensuing face-off shall be at the nearest end zone face-off spot based on the cause of the stoppage of play and not related to the location of the ball when play was stopped.
+(f) *NEW* When a stoppage of play in the end zone is caused by the goaltender the ensuing face-off shall take place the nearest end zone face-off spot based on the location of the shot and not related to the location of the ball when play was stopped.

 Note: Face-offs following the assessment of a penalty are to be conducted in accordance with Rule 39(a)